Ludvig Aberg and Viktor Hovland at the 2023 Ryder Cup. (Photo: Getty)

 In the end, no clear answer can be found from pictures alone.
 It was statement against statement and the compromise found was probably the most de-escalating variant, although not a satisfactory decision for all players.
 For all players involved, however, it was clear after the round that they did not seek confrontation for personal reasons, but only to ensure compliance with the rules.

-Another hole-in-one!
-Viktor Hovland celebrates at the Players Championship
+Viktor Hovland celebrates the second ace at PGA Tour's Players Championship 2022.
+(Photo: Screenshot Twitter/@PGATOUR)

 Viktor Hovland scores the second ace at this year’s Players Championship on the PGA Tour!
 In his third round, which was finished on Monday due to the weather, the Norwegian holes for eagle, his second of the round.